When technology is accessible to people using assistive technology, it is more usable to people using a variety of devices in different environments.

 Head or Mouth Pointer

 Head and mouth pointers help people with disabilities perform many tasks.
 These devices typically consist of a stick with a rubber tip or clamp at one end.
 The user controls the stick with their mouth or head movement to perform many actions, including typing on a keyboard or turning the pages of a book.

 Screen magnification software enlarges the content on the screen.
 Magnifiers also make content easier to see by enhancing mouse and text cursors, increasing contrast and changing color combinations.

 A screen reader uses a text-to-speech system to convert the text displayed on a computer screen into spoken words.
-People who are blind or have a visual impairment use screen readers as well as people with learning disabilities who benefit from seeing and hearing content.
+People who are blind or have a visual impairment use screen readers as well as people who benefit from seeing and hearing content.

 People with physical or cognitive disabilities can use switches to control a computer without a keyboard or mouse.
 Switches come in many shapes and sizes.
 They can be designed to respond to a touch, kick, squeeze or other interaction from the user.
 Some users control switches with their breath, known as sip-and-puff technology.

 Voice recognition technology allows people with physical, cognitive or learning disabilities to control a computer without using a keyboard or mouse.
 Users can perform many functions by speaking commands, including dictating text, navigating to links and activating buttons.